pepa65/lmdescrypt/README.md

 # lmdescrypt
-### version 0.983
+### version 0.984

-This script installs Linux Mint Debian Edition (201403) or LMDE2 (201503 and 201701), or regular Linux Mint 17.1, 17.2, 17.3 or 18, 18.1 and 18.2, either
+This script installs Linux Mint Debian Edition (201403) or LMDE2 (201503 and 201701), or regular Linux Mint 17.1, 17.2, 17.3 or 18, 18.1, 18.2 or 18.3,
-i686 or amd64, whether with MSDOS or GPT partitions, UEFI or not.
+either i686 or amd64, whether with MSDOS or GPT partitions, UEFI or not.
 The result is:

 **A fully LUKS encrypted system, with LVM2 volumes of root and swap (and
-optionally: data) with optional boot partition (with optional boot-from-iso-file too).**
+optionally: data) with optional boot partition
+(with optional boot-from-iso-file too).**

 * Download shortlink for the script: http://j.mp/lmdescrypt
 * Tutorial on Linux Mint community: https://community.linuxmint.com/tutorial/view/2265